What is discrimination and how to recognise it?

 Consumer discrimination in practice

 According to the conclusions and regular surveys of the Czech Trade Inspection Authority, cases of discrimination still occur, although the detected and proven cases range from a few or small tens of cases each year.
 However, it is clear that not everything is detected and the problem is in fact much bigger.
-In particular, the problem is the discriminatory behaviour of some sellers towards foreign visitors, whether it is so-called service surcharges or double prices for the same performance.
+In particular, the problem is the discriminatory behaviour of some sellers towards foreign visitors.
 There are still cases of discrimination against consumers of Roma ethnicity, which still occur in some localities.
 According to the conclusions of the CTIA, there were also cases of different prices for the same services or discrimination on the grounds of age.

 Consumer protection